GameDevTecnico/cubos/engine/samples/input/page.md

 @snippet input/main.cpp Showcase Modifier

-Getting modified input (such as with a `CTRL` or a `SHIFT` hold) is no different from getting non-modified input, just make sure the binding for it is defined in the Bindings asset.
+Getting modified input (such as with a `Control` or a `Shift` hold) is no different from getting non-modified input, just make sure the binding for it is defined in the Bindings asset.

 @snippet input/main.cpp Showcase Multi Modifier